the fresh films reviews

 Review

 Based on one of Alistair MacLean's many post-war political spy-thrillers, Ice Station Zebra seemingly has all the ingredients necessary for a tight, suspenseful and relevant thriller.
 The plot is clever and aptly layered, the submarine and arctic setting provide a perfect backdrop for a cold war stalemate, and the three leads make up an interesting and balanced trio.
 And it starts off well, albeit slowly, with the film retaining a good deal of tension while we get to know the crew and conditions on the USS Tigerfish.
 However, as we move out of the water, things start to falter.
-Firstly, the badly constructed "arctic" studio, complete with unimpressive theatrical snow and ice bergs, does little to enhance the illusion, and appears in stern contrast to the fine underwater miniature effects.
-And secondly, John Sturges' direction becomes muddy, he loses command over the plot, which is presented in a scattered manner and not without vapid simplifications.
-In retrospect, these negatives make the film look more dated and less relevant then it should have, much unlike another MacLean adaptation of the same year, Where Eagles Dare.
+Firstly, the badly constructed "arctic" studio, complete with unimpressive theatrical snow and icebergs, does little to enhance the illusion, and appears in stern contrast to the fine underwater miniature effects.
+And secondly, John Sturges' direction becomes muddy; he loses command over the plot, which is presented in a scattered manner and not without vapid simplifications.
+In retrospect, these negatives make the film look more dated and less relevant than it should have, much unlike another MacLean adaptation of the same year, Where Eagles Dare.

 Copyright © 22.10.2010 Fredrik Gunerius Fevang